 Comparison of the performance of the ECMWF model with the COSMO-GR is done on a regular basis.
 Average statistical indices over the course of a year are calculated and presented in this report.
-As indicated in the plots of the RMSE for the 2m temperature and the dew point temperature (DPT), the models give similar results for the 72-hour forecast with higher underestimation of the DPT by the COSMOGR model.
-The wind speed forecasts exhibit lower errors, as expected with the use of the higher resolution model, while for MSLP there are no striking differences (Fig. 5).
+As indicated in the plots of the RMSE for the dew point temperature (DPT), the models give similar results for the 72-hour forecast with higher underestimation of the DPT by the COSMOGR model.
+The wind speed and the 2m temperature forecasts exhibit lower errors, as expected with the use of the higher resolution model, while for MSLP the IFS model has on average better performance (Fig. 5).

-Fig.5: RMSE and Bias scores for 2m Temp, dew point Temp, MSLP and 10m Wind Speed averaged over all the year over all stations
+Figure 5 RMSE and Bias scores for 2m Temp, dew point Temp, MSLP and 10m Wind Speed averaged over all the year over all stations